Wluper/matilda/README.md

 ## Adding ML Models As Recommenders

-All configuration changes that you may wish to make to LIDA can be done in the file `server/annotator_config.py`.
-This script contains a configuration dictionary that describes which labels will appear in LIDA's front end.
+All configuration changes that you may wish to make to MATILDA can be done in the file `server/annotator_config.py`.
+This script contains a configuration dictionary that describes which labels will appear in MATILDA's front end.

 To add a recommender, simply add a field called `"model"` to the element of the config dict that you want to add a recommender for.
 The value of this field needs to be a Python object that conforms to the interface defined below.

-Any recommender you add to LIDA must conform to the following API: each recommender is a **Python object** that has a method called `transform`:
+Any recommender you add to MATILDA must conform to the following API: each recommender is a **Python object** that has a method called `transform`:

 `transform(sent: str) -> List[str] or List[Tuple[str, str]] or str`